Skip to content

 As of January 1, 2008, membership in registered pension plans (RPPs) in Canada amounted to 5.9 million, an increase of more than 140,000, or 2.4%, from the previous year.

-Given the difficulties of a few large private pension programs (Nortel, GM, and Ford to name a few), my guess would be the number from January 1, 2008 to now is a big drop.
-The whole business of private firms with pensions is becoming a bigger and bigger issue, given the liability this represents to these firms (Air Canada is talking about their pensions, AGAIN, as an example).
+A few large private pension programs have faced difficulties.
+Examples include Nortel, GM, and Ford.
+My guess would be the number from January 1, 2008 to now is a big drop.
+The whole business of private firms with pensions is becoming a bigger issue.
+This is due to the liability it represents to these firms.
+Air Canada is talking about their pensions, AGAIN, as an example.

 Will the defined benefit pension in the private sector be going in the same direction as the North American Auto Industry?
 Not sure, but it does show that the benefits package for today’s employee is changing.